Toby-Sharman/Physics-Simulation-Program/README.md

 For operations involving quantities, **the unit of the left hand operand is conserved**.

 There is no preservation of unit context, since the program tracks units in terms of their SI dimensions and factor/scale to base SI units (m, kg, s, A, K, mol, cd).
+The unit dimensions are stored as integers and an error will be thrown if an operation would make a non integer exponent.

 ---